 I view my teaching as a natural extension of my interdisciplinary research interests.
 As a graduate student instructor at UC Berkeley and as a professor at Princeton, I have taught in the areas of literature, cultural studies, critical theory, and religious thought.
 I've taught courses on Hebrew and Arabic literatures both separately and in conjunction.
 Other courses have been in Jewish studies, postcolonial and minority theories of literary multilingualism and translation, modern Islamic and Jewish thought, and world literature.
 In 2014 I was awarded a grant to develop a new interdisciplinary course titled “Introduction to Jewish Cultures,” which focuses on the cultural syncretism and the global diversity of the Jewish experience.
 The course includes sessions on Job, the Talmud, Kabbalah, Spinoza, the Sephardic Golden Age, Yiddish literature, and Jewish music, food, and sexuality, among other topics.
 In June 2016 I taught a two-week session at Harvard's Institute for World Literature on "Conflict and Comparison."
 This new seminar reconsidered world literature through multiple frames of conflict and comparison, examining notions of global war, language wars, and image wars to consider how the "world" and the word are remade through war, partition, and their aftermaths; in particular, the seminar aimed theorize discursive responses to conflict in terms of comparison and incommensurability.
-In 2016 I also taught a week-long course in the Great Jewish Books program for high school students at the Yiddish Book Center in Amherst, MA.
+In 2016 and 2017 I also taught a week-long course in the Great Jewish Books program for high school students at the Yiddish Book Center in Amherst, MA.

 uc berkeley (courses designed and taught independently)

 “Reading and Interpreting Narratives of the Modern Middle East”: Reading and composition course created and taught by request of Near Eastern Studies, Spring 2001.